msali123/apc-llc.github.io/README.md

 ## Docker quick start

-As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/), you can run a Docker image of yevgeniy-brikman-homepage that has all the dependencies already setup for you.
+As an alternative to installing Ruby and Jekyll, if you're a user of [Docker](https://www.docker.com/), you can run a Docker image that has all the dependencies already setup for you.

 1. `git clone` this repo
 2. `docker-compose up`